Jobs and Internships

 We are looking for law students or graduate students in related fields for these positions; however, outstanding undergraduate interns will also be considered.
 All candidates should possess excellent research and communication skills, and be well suited to work in a fast-paced environment.
 These are unpaid internships, but PCL/PCLF will assist in attempting to secure funding for the position.

 To apply, please email a cover letter, resume and writing sample to the respective contact person found in internship description.

-PCL/PCLF currently has one internship position open for the fall:
+PCL/PCLF currently has one internship position open:

 Outreach & Events Intern

 Throughout the year, PCL hosts a variety of events to educate the public, fundraise for our programs, and promote dialogue on key environmental issues among stakeholders, opinion leaders, and decision-makers.
 PCL seeks an Outreach & Events Intern to assist the Executive Director, Membership & Events Coordinator, and program staff in planning these events, as well as to help with our outreach, social media, and website management.
 The Outreach & Events Intern will primarily help to coordinate and promote the annual Environmental Symposium, but will also assist with PCL/F's fundraising "Eco-Salons" (around 6 annually), regional workshops and trainings, and other small events as needed.
 Intern may also aid in blog, social media, and website management.
 This position requires strong oral and written communication skills and attention to detail; a background in outreach, marketing, event management, or non-profit work is desirable.
 This is a volunteer position that requires a minimum commitment of 10 hours per week.
 It is perfect for recent college graduates or outstanding undergrads looking for experience in communication, event planning, content editing, database management, and more!
 For more information, contact Beverley Newman at firstname.lastname@example.org.